 3. Draft the succession policy

 Having a policy in place will mean that any future member of the succession planning team will be able to follow the procedures you put in place now.
 In addition to outlining the procedures, the policy should identify its purpose (or goals).
 Keep in mind the various scenarios where this policy may be used, including planned and unexpected vacancies, as each type may call for different strategies.
-Use this policy template from SHRM as a guide.

 4. Identify key roles and develop a list of potential succession candidates